 - Plastic wrap (optional)

 - Place the water container next to the plant.
 Make sure to place the container higher up than the pot of the plant.
 This way, gravity will pull down the water into the pot through the string.
 Use an upside-down pot or bucket, chair, or shelf to put the container higher up.
-You can share one big container for several plants (see the tip above for calculating the amount of water).

-- Cut the cotton string long enough for it to reach the bottom of the container and about the middle of the pot.
+- Cut the cotton string long enough for it to reach the bottom of the container and the middle of the pot.

 - Water your plant thoroughly.